pavan-elisetty/Flask-app-stores/readme.md

-#STORES-REST API
+STORES-REST API

-This is built with Flask , Flask-RESTful , Flask-JWT , Flask-SQLAlchemy and PostgreeSQL
+This is built with Flask , Flask-RESTful , Flask-JWT(for user authentication) , Flask-SQLAlchemy and PostgreeSQL

 Deployed on HEROKU.